Cost to Demolish a House

 Asbestos Survey and Removal

 If your property was built before 2000, an asbestos survey is legally required before demolition.
-The cost of this survey will be between £200 and £600.
+Asbestos survey costs will be between £200 and £600.
 If asbestos is found, the removal cost can range from £2,000 to £5,000.

 Utility Disconnection Fees